Tenzing Norgay: Early life

 There are conflicting accounts of Tenzing's early life.
 In his autobiography, he wrote that he was a Sherpa born and raised in Tengboche, Khumbu, in northeastern Nepal.
 In a 1985 interview with All India Radio, he said his parents came from Tibet, but that he was born in Nepal.
 According to many later accounts, including a book co-written by his son Jamling Tenzin Norgay, he was born in Tibet, at Tse Chu in the Kama Valley, and grew up in Thame.
 He spent his early childhood in Kharta, near the north of the country.
 Norgay went to Nepal as a child to work for a Sherpa family in Khumbu.

-Khumbu lies near Mount Everest, which the Tibetans and Sherpas call Chomolungma; in Standard Tibetan, that name means "Holy Mother," or the goddess of the summit.
+Khumbu lies near Mount Everest, which the Tibetans and Sherpas call Chomolungma; in Standard Tibetan, that name means "Holy Mother", or the goddess of the summit.
 Buddhism is the traditional religion of the Sherpas and Tibetans, and Norgay was Buddhist.

 Although his exact date of birth is unknown, he knew it was in late May by the weather and the crops.
 After his ascent of Everest on 29 May 1953, he decided to celebrate his birthday on that day thereafter.
 His year of birth, according to the Tibetan calendar, was the Year of the Rabbit, making it likely that he was born in 1914.
-This agrees with Hunt's statement that he was 39 in 1953, and had "established himself (as) not only the foremost climber of his race but as a mountaineer of world standing."
+This agrees with Hunt's statement that he was 39 in 1953, and had "established himself (as) not only the foremost climber of his race but as a mountaineer of world standing".

 Tenzing was originally called "Namgyal Wangdi", but as a child his name was changed on the advice of the head lama and founder of Rongbuk Monastery, Ngawang Tenzin Norbu.
-"Tenzing Norgay" translates as "wealthy-fortunate-follower-of-religion."
+"Tenzing Norgay" translates as "wealthy-fortunate-follower-of-religion".
 His father, a Tibetan yak herder, was Ghang La Mingma (d.
 1949), and his mother, who was Tibetan, was Dokmo Kinzom.
 She lived to see him climb Everest.
 Tenzing was the 11th of 13 children, several of whom died young.

-Tenzing ran away from home twice in his teens, first to Kathmandu and later to Darjeeling, India, the latter of which at that time was the starting point for most expeditions in the eastern Himalayas.
-He was once sent to Tengboche Monastery to become a monk, but he decided that was not for him and departed.
+Tenzing ran away from home twice in his teens, first to Kathmandu and later to Darjeeling, India (which at that time was the starting point for most expeditions in the eastern Himalayas), and eventually acquired Indian citizenship.
+He was once sent to Tengboche Monastery to become a monk, but he decided that was not for him and left.
 At the age of 19 he settled in the Sherpa community in the Too Song Busti district of Darjeeling.